aspose-total/Aspose.Total-Products/total/en/java/conversion/xps-to-md/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export XPS to MD via Java" h2="Convert XPS file to MD by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate XPS to MD conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render XPS to XLSX.
-In the second step, you can convert XLSX to MD by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate XPS to MD conversion feature into their Java applications.
+This suite includes Aspose.PDF for Java and Aspose.Cells for Java, which are two powerful APIs that can be used to render XPS to XLSX and convert XLSX to MD respectively.

+The process of converting XPS to MD involves two steps.
+In the first step, Aspose.PDF for Java can be used to render XPS to XLSX.
+This API provides a wide range of features that enable developers to manipulate PDF documents in various ways.
+It also supports the conversion of XPS to XLSX, which is the first step in the conversion process.

+In the second step, Aspose.Cells for Java can be used to convert XLSX to MD.
+This Spreadsheet Programming API provides a comprehensive set of features that enable developers to manipulate Excel documents in various ways.
+It also supports the conversion of XLSX to MD, which is the second step in the conversion process.

+By using Aspose.Total for Java, developers can easily integrate XPS to MD conversion feature into their Java applications.
+This suite of components provides a comprehensive set of features that enable developers to manipulate PDF and Excel documents in various ways.
+It also supports the conversion of XPS to XLSX and XLSX to MD, which are the two steps involved in the conversion process.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}